 Water in Radar Sensor

 Sometimes, when the blind spot assist stops working, the wiper blades may also stop functioning.
 If you are experiencing these two problems, check the fuse for the wiper blades.
 Most likely, the fuse has blown.
 Once you replace the fuse, you should also gain access to the radar sensors in the rear bumper and inspect them.
 Make sure the radar sensors are completely sealed.
-When water enters these sensors, it can blow the wiper fuse because the same circuit protects them.
+Water entering these sensors can blow the wiper fuse because the same circuit protects them.

 Dirt on Radar Sensor